Local community

 A local community has been defined as a group of interacting people living in a common location.
 The word is often used to refer to a group that is organized around common values and is attributed with social cohesion within a shared geographical location, generally in social units larger than a household.
 The word can also refer to the national community or global community.

-The word "community" is derived from the Old French communauté which is derived from the Latin communitas (cum, "with/together" + munus, "gift"), a broad term for fellowship or organized society.
+The word "community" is derived from the Old French communité which is derived from the Latin communitas (cum, "with/together" and munus, "gift"), a broad term for fellowship or organized society.

 A sense of community refers to people's perception of interconnection and interdependence, shared responsibility, and common goals.

 Understanding a community entails having knowledge of community needs and resources, having respect for community members, and involving key community members in programs.

 Benefits of local community

 The author Robert Putnam refers to the value which comes from social networks as social capital in his book Bowling Alone: The Collapse and Revival of American Community.
 He writes that social capital "makes an enormous difference in our lives", that "a society characterized by generalized reciprocity is more efficient that a distrustful society" and that economic sociologists have shown a minimized economic wealth if social capital is lacking.

 Putnam reports that the first use of the social capital theory was by L. J. Hanifan, a practical reformer during the Progressive Era in the United States of America.
 The following description of social capital is a quote from L.J.
 Hanifan in Putnam's Book: